 - Erosion control.
 The careful placement of roads, as described above, is one example of erosion control.
 Where there may be additional risks of ‘gully erosion’ by water run-off, such as on roads which do go through drainage lines, gabions are constructed which serve to protect the banks and walls from collapsing.
 Another example of erosion control is where areas that have been grazed heavily by herbivores are ‘brush packed’.
 This entails placing acacias or other suitable shrubs on an effected area thereby allowing it time to recover and hence prevent ‘sheet’ erosion.

-- Aliens are plants from other continents that have taken hold by propagating prolifically and threatening to squeeze out indigenous species.
-They need to be removed, and as they are vigorous growers, Sabi Sabi keeps a constant watch for their reappearance.
+- Alien plant control.
+Aliens are plants from other continents that have taken hold by propagating prolifically and threatening to squeeze out indigenous species.
+Examples of alien plants include the Lantana and Prickly-pear cactus.
+These are removed and this is one function of the habitat management team.

 - Waste management.
 Sabi Sabi separates and recycles much of its solid waste.
 Some solid waste is burnt in a small incinerator, while plastics are returned to the supplier and wet waste is used for compost.
 Specially constructed wetland systems at all four lodges allows for the recycling of sewage and other wastewater via a series of interconnected dams.
 At each point the water is purified until at the terminal point it is completely clean.